lenscas/arena_keeper_quick/README.md

 This allows the game to only start playing after every asset is loaded as loading is asynchronous.

 As of now, it only bundles pictures (.png) and fonts (.ttf) but more are planned in the future once I need them.

+### All
+Command : `yarn gen all`

+This simply runs all other gen commands in the correct order for you.